iniyanijoseph/iniyanijoseph.github.io/static/cv.typ

   company: "The University of Texas at Dallas",
   dates: dates-helper(start-date: "Jan 2025", end-date: "May 2025"),
 )
-- Grade homework for Discrete Mathematics for Computing (CS 2305)
+- Supported professor in grading for Discrete Mathematics for Computing (CS 2305).

-#work(
-  title: "Pianist",
-  location: "Kemp, Texas",
-  company: "Cedar Creek Lake United Methodist Church",
-  dates: dates-helper(start-date: "Dec 2022", end-date: "Present"),
-)
-- Perform yearly Christmas cantata

 == Publications
 #project(